elahe-badali/general_repo/equation_calculator/README.md

-# general_repo
+# Equation Calculator

-this is a general repo!
+This code is a basic equation calculator.